-Start your trip to Bosnia from Una National Park which is also known as Nacionalni Park Una.
-It hugs the border of Croatia less than a 90-minute drive away from the famous Plitvice Lakes National Park.
+Start your trip to Bosnia from Una National Park, which is also known as Nacionalni Park Una.
+It hugs the border of Croatia, less than a 90-minute drive away from the famous Plitvice Lakes National Park.

 Štrbački buk is a stunning 25-meter high terraced waterfall that is surrounded by viewing platforms where crystal clear water cascades into the swirling pools below.
 It is undoubtedly the highlight of a visit to Una National Park.
 This gem of Bosnia is the crown jewel of the entire park as it is so spectacular that it manages to put Plitvice to shame.

-But that’s not all folks!
-There are many other tourist attractions to explore in this region, including the stunning Milancev Buk waterfall, the Sultan Ahmed I Mosque in historic Kulen Vakuf, the Serbian-Orthodox Rmanj Monastery dedicated to Saint Nicolas which has been declared a national monument, and a network of walking trails linking the picturesque Japod Islands.
+But that’s not all, folks!
+There are many other tourist attractions to explore in this region, including the stunning Milancev Buk waterfall, the Sultan Ahmed I Mosque in historic Kulen Vakuf, the Serbian-Orthodox Rmanj Monastery dedicated to Saint Nicolas, which has been declared a national monument, and a network of walking trails linking the picturesque Japod Islands.

 After witnessing the alluring beauty of charming Banja Luka, it wouldn’t be wrong to say that you’ll think you just arrived in Instagram heaven.
-With an intricate facade of the grand Cathedral of Christ the Saviour, a pretty river meandering by, and a rainbow-hued display of umbrellas suspended over the main shopping street Gospodska, Banja Luka will surely leave you speechless.
+With an intricate facade of the grand Cathedral of Christ the Savior, a pretty river meandering by, and a rainbow-hued display of umbrellas suspended over the main shopping street Gospodska, Banja Luka will surely leave you speechless.

 The second-largest city in Bosnia after Sarajevo, Banja Luka is the perfect place to set up your base for a few nights to go for day trips around Bosnia.
-With more than 1,000 cafes and bars, for just 200-thousand residents, Banja Luka is known around the world for its cafe culture.
+With more than 1,000 cafes and bars for just 200-thousand residents, Banja Luka is known around the world for its cafe culture.
 It is the kind of place that will make you want to simply sit back, relax and watch the world go by.

-There are plenty of things to do to keep those keen to pound the pavement entertained like heading inside the Orthodox cathedral to gaze at its massive, dazzling chandelier, admiring the Ottoman architecture of the Ferhadija Mosque, and exploring the medieval Kastel Fortress which stands strong on the riverbank.
+There are plenty of things to do to keep those keen to pound the pavement entertained, like heading inside the Orthodox cathedral to gaze at its massive, dazzling chandelier, admiring the Ottoman architecture of the Ferhadija Mosque, and exploring the medieval Kastel Fortress, which stands strong on the riverbank.

 With a picturesque walled city, the Bosnia road trip continues.
 Jajce is home to a fascinating spectacle Pliva Waterfall that is incredibly nestled right in the middle of the town.

-The 17 meters high Pliva Waterfall could rival Niagara Falls as the torrent of water created from the confluence of two rivers hammer down into a turquoise blue pool with force.
+The 17 meters high Pliva Waterfall could rival Niagara Falls as the torrent of water created from the confluence of two rivers hammered down into a turquoise blue pool with force.
 This phenomenon can only be experienced best by standing on the viewing platform, but be sure to keep those expensive cameras covered as the spray will absolutely soak you in water.